713 Votes

 Now we are done with our configuration.
 However, when we visit one of our freshly defined HTTPS pages in the browser, we may receive the error message "This connection is not secure" with error code SEC_ERROR_UNKNOWN_ISSUER (depending on browser and browser settings).
 The Firefox browser, as an example, provides the dissuasive text "The owner of ... did not properly configure the site, Firefox did not connect to the site to protect your information from theft."
 In short, we can not just visit our website.

-The reason is that we have created the certificate on our own and Firefox, Chrome and other browsers only trusts certificates from official certification authorities.
+The reason is that we have created the certificate on our own and Firefox, Chrome, Edge and other browsers only trusts certificates from official certification authorities.
 For our local testing purposes that would of course be exaggerated, so we can confidently click on the button "Add an exception ...".
 In the dialogue that opens up, we should activate the option "Permanently save this exception", otherwise we will be asked again with each call.
 Afterwards we can click on "Confirm security exemption" and should now finally be able to see our website via the HTTPS URL.

 ReplyPositiveNegativeDateVotes